johnnyd-eth/juice-docs/docs/user/configuration.md

 ---

 :::tip
 If you prefer videos, watch the [project creation tutorial](https://www.youtube.com/watch?v=2s2OyxG_rvo).
-If you need help, ask in the [Juicebox Discord](https://discord.gg/juicebox).
+If you need help, [contact onboarding](https://juicebox.money/contact).
 :::

 Some things to know: